idafchev/stego_http/README.md

 Very easy to stop.
 At it's currnet state the tool is ineffective if the traffic passes through a proxy or security appliance that normalizes the requests, because the space before \r\n will be omitted and there's going to be information loss.

-It could be made normalization resistant by not inserting a space at the end, but this will lower the throughput even more.
+I think it could be made normalization resistant by not inserting a space at the end, but this will lower the throughput even more.
+Also I'm not sure if normalization will replace double spaces in the middle of the header value with a single space.

 In the examples below I used every header that I could think of to maximize the hiding capacity.